aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - + While Ice Armor is active, you leave behind exploding Ice Spikes that deal [X] damage.
 Your Ice Spikes Chill enemies for 15%.
 - + You gain [0.6 - 1.1%] increased Armor for 4 seconds when you deal any form of damage, stacking up to [36 - 66%].
 - + You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies.
-- +1 'Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
 - +1 'Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
 - +1 'Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
 - +1 'While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].